UPPMAX/linux-command-line-201/docs/sessions/regular_expressions_and_grep/README.md

 Use the `grep` manual to answer these questions.

----

-??? question "Exercise 4.1: Can `grep` do a case-insensitive match?"
+??? seealso "Exercise 4.1: Can `grep` do a case-insensitive match?"

     Can `grep` do a case-insensitive match?